emqx/blog/en/202108/how-to-use-mqtt-in-php.md

 ### Connect to MQTT server

-This article will use the [Free Public MQTT Server](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQ X, which is created on EMQ X's [MQTT Cloud Service](https://www.emqx.com/en/cloud).
+This article will use the [Free Public MQTT Server](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQX, which is created on EMQX's [MQTT Cloud Service](https://www.emqx.com/en/cloud).
 The server access information is as follows:

 - Broker: **broker.emqx.io**
 - TCP Port: **1883**